Simple breathing exercises for COPD – help for shortness of breath, coughing & hyperinflation: Exercise 3 “Bow and Arrow while Sitting”

 5. Inhale again.
 While inhaling move your left hand starting at the costal arch back to where it started and extend it past your right hand, which is against the wall.

-4 to 8 breaths per side.
-Repeat the exercise on the other side.
+7. Repeat the exercise on the other side.

 About Marlies Ziegler

-NOTE: The information in this blog post is not a treatment recommendation.
+Note: The information in this blog post is not a treatment recommendation.
 The needs of patients vary greatly from person to person.
 The treatment approaches presented should be viewed only as examples.
 PARI recommends that patients always coordinate with their doctor and physiotherapist.

 An article written by the PARI BLOG editorial team.